ShaunCurtis/Blazr.FunctionalProgramming/Documents/Part2-Containors.md

 Containor<T>
 ```

-It's a generic super-object that wraps around another object.
+It's a generic super-object that provides generic functionality regardless of the inner `T` type.

 You use them already:  `IEnumerable<T>` and `Task<T>` are *Containors*.

-The purpose of the *containor* is to provide some generic functionality regardless of the type of `T`.  `IEnumerable<T>` provides LINQ functionality regardless of `T`'s type.
+`IEnumerable<T>` provides LINQ functionality regardless of `T`'s type.

 *FP* objects are immutable, so a *Containor* can be defined like this: